richardcodes25/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - Describe at least one test you ran (manual or using pytest)

   and what it showed you about your code.
+=> I ran `pytest` on `tests/test_game_logic.py`.
+The test `test_score_never_goes_negative` checks that a wrong guess cannot push the score below 0; it failed before I added the `max(0, ...)` floor in `update_score`, then passed after the fix.
+Another test, `test_easy_secret_never_exceeds_its_max`, generates 1000 Easy secrets and asserts none go above 20, which confirmed the difficulty-range fix.
+By the end the suite grew to 35 tests, all passing, so I was confident the fixes worked together and didn't break each other.
 - Did AI help you design or understand any tests?
 How?
+=> Yes.
+AI suggested edge cases I had not thought of, such as rejecting whole-looking decimals like "10.0", checking the time-bonus tiers exactly on their boundaries (10s, 20s), and clamping negative or float durations in the timer.
+It also explained why each case mattered, which helped me understand the expected contract of each function instead of just copying tests blindly.

 ---

 ## 4. What did you learn about Streamlit and state?

 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
+=> Streamlit re-runs the entire script from top to bottom every single time you interact with the app — clicking a button, typing a guess, or changing the difficulty.
+Because of that, any normal Python variable is recreated from scratch on each run, so the app "forgets" everything between interactions. `st.session_state` is a special dictionary that survives those reruns — it is basically the app's memory.
+Many of the original bugs (the secret number changing on every submit, the score resetting, New Game not working) came from values that were not stored in session state, or were being reset in the wrong place.

 ---